eic/epic-analysis/README.md

   - it requires a `root` build as well as `delphes`
   - all classes are found in the `src/` directory

+## Quick Start

+- If you're ready to try the software hands-on, follow the [tutorials](tutorial/README.md) in the `tutorial/` directory

 # Simulation